Particular/docs.particular.net/servicecontrol/deploying-servicecontrol-in-a-cluster.md

 * Set up a MSMQ Cluster Group.
 Cluster group is a group of resources that have a unique DNS name and can be addressed externally like a computer.
 * Add the ServiceControl generic clustered service to the MSMQ cluster group:
 	* Make it depend on MSMQ and MSMQ network name;
-	* Check “use network name as computer name” in the service configuration;
+	* Check "use network name as computer name" in the service configuration;

 Once set up ServiceControl queues will be available on the cluster.
 The server name will be the MSMQ network name, not to be confused with the cluster name.

 More information on MSMQ clustering: https://technet.microsoft.com/en-us/library/cc753575.aspx

 ### Database high availability

 The RavenDB database needs to be located in shared storage, highly available and fault tolerant.
 See [Customize RavenDB Embedded Location](configure-ravendb-location.md) for more information on how to change the ServiceControl database location.

 ### ServiceControl detailed configuration